 After wandering in several Brian finally said to save something to look at for later -we'd have plenty of time to gaze in all the stores in the coming years and if we kept up today's snails pace we'd never get home.
 Well, more to enjoy later!

 The Palace Theater has an eclectic season, recently closing it's run of "Steel Magnolias" and soon opening "Lend Me A Tenor."
 Following in the fall they are putting on a play re-enacting the first Ku Klux Klan trial in the U.S. which was held in this county in 1926.
-Complete with its own local chocolate and confection factory!
-This is definitely the place for me!

 The section we explored today is only a fraction of what Georgetown has to offer.
 I gathered many ideas of things to do with visitors who stay with us -so many fun places to peek in, to walk around, things to taste and enjoy!
 We'll share more as we get to know this wonderful town better.
 So many exciting things to come!